divnix/std/PITCH.md

 So, this is for you and your team, if you:

-- Care about reproducibility
+- Care about reproducibility for more reliablility throughout your software development
-- Value clean code
+- Value clean code for keeping a check on techincal debt and increased long-term maintainability
-- Have a deadline to meet
+- Have a deadline to meet with the help of the includes best practices and batteries
-- Want to serve an optimized UX
+- Want to serve an optimized UX to your colleagues via a repo CLI / TUI and (close to) zero-config CI

 # Selling Points